dkhundley/simple-vaadin-ui/README.md

 This effectively ends part 1 of our tutorial!
 In part 2, you'll see the alterations we'll need to make in order to make our pizza maker work as intended.
 You'll also be able to directly contrast how the code will differ in the end from the "raw" code that Vaadin provided us in part 1 here.

 ## Part 2: Altering the Java Code
+Now that we've completed building the look-and-feel of our app using Vaadin's builder, we're ready to make alterations to it so that we can get it fully functioning as we'd expect.
+If you have not done so already, please ensure you have completed the steps in the "Installation Instructions" section above.